Dual pH-triggered catalytic selective Mn clusters for cancer radiosensitization and radioprotection†

 Hypoxia is known to be a common feature within many types of solid tumors, which is closely related to the limited efficacy of radiotherapy.
 Meanwhile, due to the non-discriminatory killing effect of both normal and cancer cells during the radiation process, traditional radiosensitizers could bring severe non-negligible side-effects to the whole body.
 In this work, stable and atomically precise Mn clusters which possess efficient pH-triggered catalytic selective capacity are developed rationally.
-Mn clusters could efficiently catalyze oxygen production in an acidic tumor microenvironment, while exhibiting strong reducibility and free radicals scavenging ability in neutral circumstances.
-In vivo experiments show that Mn clusters are able to enhance radiotherapy effect in the mouse model of 4T1 tumor and protect normal tissues from radiation at the same time.
-Thus, present work provides a novel dual-functional strategy to enhance radiotherapy-induced tumor treatment by improving tumor oxygenation and protect normal tissues from radiation simultaneously.
+Mn clusters could efficiently catalyze oxygen production in an acidic tumor microenvironment, while exhibiting strong reducibility and free radical scavenging ability in neutral circumstances.
+In vivo experiments show that Mn clusters are able to enhance the radiotherapy effect in the mouse model of 4T1 tumors and protect normal tissues from radiation at the same time.
+Thus, the present work provides a novel dual-functional strategy to enhance radiotherapy-induced tumor treatment by improving tumor oxygenation and protect normal tissues from radiation simultaneously.